home-assistant/companion.home-assistant/docs/integrations/siri-shortcuts.md

 With iOS 13 or later and the Home Assistant Companion App, you can take advantage of the power of Siri Shortcuts to carry out Home Assistant tasks with a tap or by using voice commands.

-## Getting Started
+## Getting Started - Example Shortcut

-In order to set up Siri Shortcuts, you will need to install the [Shortcuts App from the App Store](https://apps.apple.com/us/app/shortcuts/id915249334).

-## Example

 As an example, if you wanted to start you want to create a shortcut to turn on a light (`light.porch` in this example):

-1. Open the Shortcuts app
+1. Open the Shortcuts app (included by default with iOS, can be re-installed from the [App Store](https://apps.apple.com/us/app/shortcuts/id915249334) if you deleted it)
 2. Tap "Add Item" and search for "Dictionary"
 3. Add a "Text" item and add `entity_id` as the key and `light.porch` as the text
 4. Tap the large plus to add another action, search for "Home Assistant" and select "Call Service".